Currently taking new client bookings for December 2024 / January 2025. BOOK NOW!

 Arrange a meeting with the photographer before you book your session, if you don’t feel comfortable talking with them, you most likely won’t feel comfortable with them during the shoot, and that discomfort will show in your images.
 A professional photographer should know how to put you at ease, help you relax, and most importantly make you laugh!

-I chose Deanna from Deanna Walker Photography because I absolutely love the bright style of her images, and knew they would match my branding aesthetics perfectly.
+I chose Deanna from Birdie because I absolutely love the bright style of her images, and knew they would match my branding aesthetics perfectly.
 I arranged a meeting with Deanna to talk through what I wanted to get out of my session and found her very easy and relaxing to be with.
 On the day we had an absolute blast and Deanna eased my camera discomfort almost immediately!

 2 // Will your images be formal or casual?